technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

 **Lab Objective**

-"As part of a POC, Contoso bank's marketing team would like to work with the Data Analytics and AI engineering teams who can help them build an app that uses data-driven AI-enhanced strategies to improve campaign targeting, so the marketing team can aim for a double-digit conversion rate of the asset customer base within the same budget.
+"As part of a POC, Contoso Bank's marketing team would like to work with the Data Analytics and AI engineering teams who can help them build an app that uses data-driven AI-enhanced strategies to improve campaign targeting, so the marketing team can aim for a double-digit conversion rate of the asset customer base within the same budget.
-In this lab, you will work on behalf of Contoso bank's AI engineering team to build this app, which makes use of Azure AI, AML and MLOps to achieve the solution."
+In this lab, you will work on behalf of Contoso Bank's AI engineering team to build this app, which makes use of Azure AI, AML, and MLOps to achieve the solution."

 **At the end of this lab you will know how-to:**

 - Use Azure AI Search Services to enrich the chatbot with search
-- use Azure AI Bot Service for customer engagement using chatbot
+- use Azure AI Bot Service for customer engagement using a chatbot